 1948 The original Broadway production of Tennessee Williams' Summer and Smoke opens with Margaret Phillips as Alma Winemiller.
 It runs a disappointing 102 performances and is considered minor Williams—until a downtown production in the 1950s establishes the play's reputation, and that of its new star, Geraldine Page, as well as helping to ignite the Off-Broadway movement.

-2010 F. Scott Fitzgerald's American classic "The Great Gatsby" is brought to life as Elevator Repair Service's Gatz opens at the Public Theater.
-The office-set theatrical marathon presents the entire novel—word-for-word—over the course of six and a half hours.
+2010 F. Scott Fitzgerald's American classic The Great Gatsby is brought to life as Elevator Repair Service's Gatz opens at the Public Theater.
+The office-set theatrical marathon presents the entire novel—word-for-word—over the course of six-and-a-half hours.

-2014 Marian Seldes, a career stage actress who was perhaps as famous for her grand and gracious off-stage manner as she was for her plentiful and expert turns on Broadway and off, dies at age 86.
+2014 Marian Seldes, a career stage actor who was perhaps as famous for her grand and gracious off-stage manner as she was for her plentiful and expert turns on Broadway and off, dies at age 86.
 She appeared in two dozen Broadway productions, from her Broadway debut as Attendant to Judith Anderson's Medea in 1947, to starring opposite Angela Lansbury in Deuce in 2007.
-Ms. Seldes won a Tony Award for her performance in the original production of Edward Albee's A Delicate Balance, and was named in The Guinness Book of Records for never missing a single performance of Deathtrap's 1,793 performance Broadway run.
+Seldes won a Tony Award for her performance in the original production of Edward Albee's A Delicate Balance, and was named in The Guinness Book of Records for never missing a single performance of Deathtrap's 1,793 performance Broadway run.